One of the most important things about this bay is that in the late 18th century, it was the landing spot for Captain James Cook.

-Presently, the bay serves as the location of the city’s key cargo port.
-Its proximity to the two runways of Sydney Airport make it one of the most popular plane-watching spots in the region.
+Presently, the bay serves as the location of the city’s important cargo port.
+Its proximity to the two runways of Sydney Airport makes it one of the most popular plane-watching spots in the region.
 It is not uncommon to have both locals and foreigners enjoy a relaxed weekend afternoon, watching planes land and take off.

-To see the exact landing spot where Cook and his team first landed, visit the popular Kamay Botany Bay National Park and enjoy one of Sydney’s heritage listed sites.
-Take the Burrawang walk where you can walk over the dunes and enjoy great views of the bay area; including the exact location of the landing.
-A tiny plaque marks this site on location.
+To see the exact landing spot where Cook and his team first landed, visit the famous Kamay Botany Bay National Park and enjoy one of Sydney’s heritage listed sites.
+Take the Burrawang walk where you can walk over the dunes and enjoy magnificent views of the bay area; including the exact location of the landing.
+A small plaque marks this site on location.

 In addition to the heritage-listed landing spot, other attractions near Botany Bay include the national park, Kurnell headlands, as well as Silver Beach.
 Some of the exciting activities that one can enjoy around the Bay area include scuba diving, snorkelling and nature trails.
 There are a handful of picnic sites for outdoor lovers to enjoy too.